SynthstromAudible/DelugeFirmware/docs/community_features.md

 # Community Features
-## Introduction
+## 1. Introduction

 Every time a Pull request improves the community firmware it shall note down it's achievements and usage in this document.

-## File Compatibility Warning
+## 2. File Compatibility Warning
 In general, we try to maintain file compatibility with the official firmware.
 However, **files (including songs, presets, etc.) that use community features may not ever load correctly on the official firmware again**.
 Make sure to back up your SD card!

-## General improvements
+## 3. General Improvements

-Here is a list of general improvements that have been made ordered from newest to oldest:
+Here is a list of general improvements that have been made, ordered from newest to oldest:

+#### 3.1 - Patch Cables

-* PR [#17] - Increase the resolution of "patch cables" between mod sources and destinations.
+- ([#17]) - Increase the resolution of "patch cables" between mod sources and destinations.

+#### 3.2 - MPE
-* PR [#29] - Bugfix to respect MPE zones in kit rows.
+- ([#29]) - Bugfix to respect MPE zones in kit rows.
 In the official firmware kit rows with midi learned to a channel would be triggered by an MPE zone which uses that channel.
 With this change they respect zones in the same way as synth and midi clips.

+#### 3.3 - MIDI
-* PR [#47] - Extra MIDI ports on the USB interface for MPE.
+- ([#47]) - Extra MIDI ports on the USB interface for MPE.
 Port 2 shows in the midi device menu, and improves the usability of MPE-capable devices through the USB interface by allowing MPE zones to be sent to port 2 and non-MPE to be sent to port 1 (or vice versa).
 A third port is added for future use such as a desktop/mobile companion app, DAW control or Mackie HUI emulation.

+#### 3.4 - Tempo
-* PR [#178] - New option (FINE TEMPO in the "community features" menu) to invert the push+turn behavior of the tempo knob.
+- ([#178]) - New option (FINE TEMPO in the "community features" menu) to invert the push+turn behavior of the tempo knob.
 With this option enabled the tempo changes by 1 when unpushed and 4 when pushed (vs 4 unpushed and 1 pushed in the official firmware).
 This option defaults to OFF.

-## Added features
+## 4. New Features Added

 Here is a list of features that have been added to the firmware as a list, grouped by category:

-### Synthesizer features

-#### New LFO shapes
-LFO types added to the "LFO SHAPE" shortcut.

- - ([#32]) Random Walk.
-Starts at zero and walks up or down by small increments when triggered.
- - ([#32]) Sample&Hold.
-Picks a new random value every time it is triggered.

-#### New LFO Synchronization Modes
-Synchronization modes accessible through the "LFO SYNC" shortcut.

- - ([#32]) Triplets.
-Synchronizes the LFO to triplet (3/2) divisions.
- - ([#32]) Dotted.
-Synchronizes the LFO to "dotted" (2/3) divisions.

-#### Filters
- - ([#103]) adds a new filter in the low-pass slot, a state-variable filter.
-This filter has significantly less distortion than the ladder filters, think sequential vs. moog.
-Cutoff and resonance ranges are subject to change with further testing.

-#### Unison stereo spread
--- ([#223]) The unison parts can be spread accross the stereo field.
-Press SELECT in the unison NUMBER menu to access the new unison spread parameter.

-## New behaviors

-### All views (Arrange, Song, Clip)

- - ([#211]) Fill Mode is a new iteration/probability setting for notes.
-The FILL setting is at the start of the probability range, before 5%.
-Notes set to FILL are only played when fill mode is active.
-There are two ways to activate fill mode - set it as a Global MIDI Command and/or set it to override the front panel Sync Scaling button.
-For Global MIDI Commands go to SETTINGS > MIDI > CMD > FILL.
-To override the Sync Scaling button set SETTINGS > FEATURES > SYNC to FILL.
-The orignal Sync Scaling function is moved to SHIFT+SyncScaling.

-### Song view
+### 4.1 - Song View Features

+#### 4.1.1 - New Grid Layout

  - ([#251]) Add new grid session layout to "Song" mode.
 All functionality from (classic) row layout applies except for the following:
 	 - The data model of rows and grid mode are compatible, you can switch between them freely
 	 - In grid mode you will not be able to see multiple clips that are in the same section, only the first one.
 To make them visible move the clips to other sections